pvlasov/cv/docs/cover-letter.md

 In [Collaborative Decision Making as Code](#collaborative-decision-making-as-code) experts and decision makers may sign their analysis and decisions captured as models.

+Signatures can also be used to track approvals.
+In this case objects may have multiple signatures - author's signature and then reviewers/approvers signatures.

 For models which are loaded from multiple source repositories one option to implement signing is to mimic jar signing - have a build process which is triggered on repository push.
 The build process would load the model from source files, e.g. YAML, inject signatures, store to XMI, and then publish a jar with the model to a Maven repository.
 Downstream models would have the signed model jar as their pom dependency and load the model using the ``classpath://`` URI scheme.